 Q: So, isn’t Hypnosis simply relaxing?

-Clients who come to sessions with ‘more ability to relax’ as their goal will still be given hypnotic suggestions to encourage the change desired.
+Clients who come to sessions with ‘more ability to relax’ as their goal, will still be given hypnotic suggestions to encourage the changes desired.

 Q: If I can be hypnotised does that mean I’m weak-minded?

 A: Not at all.